Tina (musical): Broadway (2019–2022)

 The show began on Broadway in previews at the Lunt-Fontanne Theatre on 12 October 2019 and officially opened on 7 November 2019.
 Warren reprised the title role in the Broadway production, with direction by Phyllida Lloyd and choreography by Anthony van Laast.
 The show was suspended on 12 March 2020 due to the COVID-19 pandemic and resumed performances on 8 October 2021.
 In June 2022, it was announced that the production would close on 14 August 2022 after 27 previews and 482 regular performances.

 Netherlands (2020–2023)

 On 9 February 2020, the show opened at the Beatrix theater in Utrecht, the Netherlands.
 After the suspension of the show a little more than a month after its opening, performances resumed on 14 July 2021.
 The show closed in February 2023.

 Spain (2021–2023)

 A Spanish production ran from 30 September 2021 to January 8, 2023 at the Teatro Coliseum in Madrid.

-First North American tour (2022–2024)
+North American tour (2022–2024)

 On 11 September 2022, the show embarked on a North American tour opening at the Providence Performing Arts Center (PPAC) in Providence, Rhode Island, and closing on 4 August 2024 at the Proctor's Theatre in Schenectady, New York.